russsiq/laravel-docs-ru/docs/valet.md

 <a name="installation"></a>
 ## Installation

+> **Warning**
-> {note} Valet requires macOS and [Homebrew](https://brew.sh/).
+> Valet requires macOS and [Homebrew](https://brew.sh/).
 Before installation, you should make sure that no other programs such as Apache or Nginx are binding to your local machine's port 80.

 To get started, you first need to ensure that Homebrew is up to date using the `update` command: